PiMaker/pimaker.github.io/_texts/rvc1.md

 ---
 # A Note on Inlining

-HLSL has the peculiarity that there are no function calls. *All* functions are inlined at the call site[6], if you call a function four times, it will be included four times in the output.
+HLSL has the peculiarity that there are no function calls. *All* functions are inlined at the call site[6], if you call a function four times, it will be included four times in the output assembly.
 This is of course recursive, so a function that calls other functions will also inline *those* at every callsite.

 This doesn't sound like a big issue, but it turns out it actually is - one of the biggest performance tricks I learned during development of the emulator, is that avoiding multiple callsites can improve performance quite a bit.
 I'm not 100% sure why that is, but I would assume it has to with locality/recency in the L1i cache of the GPU.
-So less code = less assembly = less space used in the instruction cache, and thus better performance.
+So less code = less assembly = less thrashing in the instruction cache, and thus better performance.

 Additionally, how could it be any different, it also helps with actually getting the thing to compile.
-More inlines means more code to translate, and the shader compiler *really* hates code.
+More inlines means more code to translate, and the shader compiler *really hates* code.

 This gives rise to some awkward optimizations, that would produce the opposite result almost anywhere else.
 The main example of this is coalescing memory reads and writes: